This vegan keto bread loaf is an almond flour bread without eggs. It tastes like real artisan bread, soft, chewy with a

 New to Keto?Join my Keto Quick Start Guide now to get all the best keto tips for beginners, straight to your inbox!

-Preheat oven to 200°C (400°F).
+Preheat oven to 200°C (400°F), preferably on convection mode.
 Line a 9-inch x 5-inch loaf pan with a piece of parchment paper.
 Slightly oil the paper to make sure the bread doesn't stick to the pan.
 Set aside.

 In a large mixing bowl, add all the dry ingredients, whisk to combine.

 Add the liquid ingredients.
 The order doesn't matter.
 Combine with a spatula or a spoon, then use your hands to knead the dough for about 1-2 minutes.
 The batter is very moist at first, getting dryer as you go.
 After 2 minutes, it should come together easily to form a dough.
 If it is still sticky, add more husk, 1/2 teaspoon at a time, knead for 30 seconds and see how it goes.
 The dough will always be a bit moist, but it shouldn't stick to your hands at all.
 If so, the egg-free keto bread will be too moist when baked.

 Set aside 10 minutes to let the fiber fully absorb the liquid.

 Shape the dough as you want your bread to look when baked.
 You surely want a lovely round bun on top of your loaf.
 So shape a cylinder of dough that matches the pan's length, but DO NOT press or flatten the top of your loaf, or you will end up with a denser/tight crumb.
 Keep the top's shape round.
 It's what will create a light and soft bread loaf with holes in the crumb.

 Slightly rub your hand with water and massage the bread's surface to remove holes and create a smooth surface.